Vendéen Palet: Goals

 The Vendéen Palet is played to 11 or 13 points, 15 in final, in teams of 1 to 3 players.
 The goal is to throw the palet as close as possible to the master, without touching the floor, on the plank located 380 cm away from the thrower for cast iron palets or at 280 cm away for brass palets.
-Each palet placed on the plank close to the master thrown by a same team score points.
+Each palet placed on the plank close to the master thrown by a same team scores points.

 Scoring

 Each palet that is closer to the master than the closest palet of the other team scores one point.